Get ready to go abroad with peace of mind thanks to our special offers!

 • Eligibility for Working Holiday participants: No

-• Eligibility for Young Professionals/International Co-op permits: Yes, with a valid work permit.
+• Eligibility for Young Professionals/International Co-op permits: Yes, with a valid work permit of at least 6 months.

 • Learn more.